-(1) The mortality table used was developed based on CalPERS' specific data.
+- (1) Rate to decrease from 7.50% to 7.0% over three fiscal years, beginning fiscal year 2018. - (2) The mortality table used was developed based on CalPERS' specific data.
 The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
 For more details on this table, refer to the 2014 experience study report.

-All other actuarial assumptions used in the June 30, 2015 valuation were based on the results of the actuarial experience study for the period from 1997 to 2011, including updates to salary increase, mortality and retirement rates.
+All other actuarial assumptions used in the June 30, 2016 valuation were based on the results of the actuarial experience study for the period from 1997 to 2011, including updates to salary increase, mortality and retirement rates.
 The Experience Study can be obtained at CalPERS' website under Forms and Publications.